-Description: Exemption applies to food items consumed at home, including meat, poultry, bread, milk, candy, canned soft drinks.
-It does not apply to alcoholic beverages, tobacco, immediate consumption items, vitamins, minerals, and items sold from vending machines.
+Description: Exemption applies to food items consumed at off-premises, including meat, poultry, bread, milk, candy, canned soft drinks.
+It does not apply to alcoholic beverages, tobacco, immediate consumption items, vitamins, and minerals.
 This exemption does not apply to the local option sales tax but does not apply to special purpose and educational option sales taxes levied at the local level.